keenhenry/keenhenry.github.io/_posts/2024-11-02-ghent-day-trip.md

 the paintings in all the panels were with remarkable details.
 The shadows of the figures, the landscapes and various objects were just in impeccable precision.

 The work was commissioned by the city mayor of Ghent.
-Jan van Eyck's brother, Hubert, started the project first, but passed away before he could finish it, after which Jan van Eyck finished the remaining work.
-This painting is considered as the first major oil painting.
-It is considered a major example of transition from Middle Age to Renaissance art.
-Jan van Eyck is considered by some to be inventor of oil paint.
+Jan van Eyck's brother, Hubert, started the painting first, but passed away before he could finish it, after that Jan van Eyck finished the remaining work.
+This painting is special because it is considered as the first major oil painting, a major example of transition from Middle Age to Renaissance art.
+Jan van Eyck himself is considered by some to be inventor of oil paint.

 ### The Interior Panels